brandongregory/dndhelp/src/5e-build-guides/blaster-caster-builds.md

 ### Sorcerer

 While Sorcerers can lag behind Wizards when looking at the sheer number of spells they can learn, Sorcerers can absolutely keep up with Wizards in the number of blasting spells they learn.
 Of the 32 blasting spells I listed above, Sorcerers have access to 26 of them—the same number as Wizards.
-Beyond spell selection, Sorcerers also have metamagic, which is useful for a lot of things, but is amazing for Blasters.
+Beyond spell selection, Sorcerers also have metamagic, which is useful for many things, but is amazing for Blasters.
 Sorcerers can use metamagic to deal less damage to friendly targets, boost the overall damage of their spells, change the damage type of a spell (like if you want to hit some fire-resistant enemies with a Fireball spell), and much more.
 For a dedicated Blaster caster, it’s hard to do better than a Sorcerer.

 Spell Options: 5